fabienbaron/OpticsGSU/README.md

 Install Julia from https://julialang.org/downloads/

-Install Pyplot, see here: https://github.com/JuliaPy/PyPlot.jl
+Install Pyplot by doing ```julia Pkg.add("PyPlot")``` on the Julia command line.
+Mac users will probably need to have XQuartz installed before.
+See here for more details: https://github.com/JuliaPy/PyPlot.jl

 Install the Atom editor https://atom.io/.

-Install the language-julia Atom package from within Atom.
+Install the language-julia Atom package from within Atom (CTRL+comma to open Settings, then Package tab).

 More advanced users can directly use Juno (a Julia + Atom remix) http://junolab.org/